 An increase in the shares of the promoters is a healthy sign.
 Promoters are the owners of the company and they have the best knowledge of the company.
 If they are confident about its future growth, they are usually correct.

 However, if the shareholding of the promoters is continuously declining, then it’s a bad sign.
 Investigate further why the promoters are selling their stake.
 Besides, do not get afraid if mutual funds, FII, DII are buying/selling the stocks.
 They buy the stocks on the availability of funds.

 Promoters pledge of share is always a sign of caution.
 If the pledging is continuously increasing, then be aware.
 You can check the promoter’s pledge of share on the company’s website.

-Moreover, the Google alerts and mobile app notifications have made the life of investor lot easier.
+Moreover, the Google alerts and mobile app notifications have made the life of investors a lot easier.
 You can read most of the news and information on your mobile without much effort now.

 That’s all.
-I hope this post on how to track your stock portfolio is useful to the readers.
+We hope this post on how to track your stock portfolio is useful to the readers.

 If you have any doubts, do comment below.
-I reply every one of them.
+We reply to every one of them.